dekarrin/ictiobus/docs/fishi-usage.md

     ```

 The syntax for SDDs in FISHI is significantly more complex than the theoretical
 one.
-This is partially due to decoupling Go from its own syntax so that
+This is partially due to decoupling Go code from itself so that executions
-executions of Go needed to produce a value can be handled by separate libraries.
+of Go needed to produce a value can be handled by separate libraries.
+This part
-This part of FISHI is the newest and is the most likely to have its syntax
+of FISHI is the newest and is the most likely to have its syntax updated.
-updated.

 Unlike other sections in FISHI, whitespace in `%%actions` sections has
 absolutely no semantic meaning anywhere and is completely ignored.
 The only